YottaDB/YDBDoc/MessageRecovery/errors.rst

 CMICHECK, Internal CMI error.
 Report to YottaDB Support.

-GT.CM Error: This indicates that the GT.CM and DECNET cannot communicate properly.
+GT.CM Error: This indicates that GT.CM and DECNET cannot communicate properly.
 See GTMCHECK.

 Action: Report the entire incident context to your YottaDB support channel.